How to use Facebook Business Suite? Tips for Using Facebook Business Suite

 The most significant distinction between Facebook Business Suite and Facebook Creator Studio is how each was created.

-The Facebook Business Suite was created to simplify business management and collaboration across various networks.
+Facebook created the Facebook Business Suite to simplify business management and collaboration across various networks.
 This means that while the metric overview and content development capabilities are limited, reading and reacting to group discussions is easy.

 Facebook Creator Studio focuses on making and handling content for various items like stories, videos, and standard feed updates and providing a more in-depth view of specific metrics like video analytics.